 The RPi.GPIO Python library allows you to easily configure and read-write the input/output pins on the Pi’s GPIO header within a Python script.
-In order to use it you need to install the package as this isn’t usually included in SD card images.

 This article is an updated version to take into account changes in the RPi.GPIO library and the release of the Raspbian SD card image.

 UPDATE : The latest Raspbian (2012-09-18-wheezy-raspbian) image includes the RPi.GPIO library already installed so if you are using that image you do not need to bother reading the rest of this article.

 The package is available from http://pypi.python.org/pypi/RPi.GPIO and the current version is 0.3.1a.
 If this version is updated you will need to make appropriate changes to the version number in the commands below.

 The latest packages are available on the RPi.GPIO downloads page.

 To install it you need to enter some command line instructions.
 You can either use the command prompt after you have logged into your Pi or use a command line tool (i.e. LXTerminal) once you have entered the graphical interface (by typing startx).